aarmey/ml-for-bioe/lectures/Wk1-Lecture1.md

 - Statistics (the model)

 \note[item]{Makes this material challenging.
-\item Also rewarding, frontier of methods.}
+\item Also rewarding, frontier of methods.
+\item Stop and talk about why statistics can be hard.
+\item One, students haven't seen it before.
+\item Two, it has both a mathematical and philosophical element.}

 # Why do we need these things to learn about the world?